Trail Guide to The Little Beehive & Big Beehive Hikes

 If you are visiting Banff in the fall, you can see a few larches around Lake Agnes from the Big Beehive come Late September, but the larch views are better from the top of Devil’s Thumb.

 Lake Louise and Lake Agnes are frozen in the winter months and should melt around late May or early June.
 During winter, there is significant avalanche exposure in the area, and we don’t recommend hiking past Mirror Lake.
 Reminder that the Lake Agnes Tea House is only open in the summer.
+Of course, the weather is seasonal, and every year the melt date varies.

 How Popular is the Beehive Circuit?